zxc916684603/ecs/intl.en-US/API Reference/Instances/DescribeInstanceRamRole.md

 # DescribeInstanceRamRole {#DescribeInstanceRamRole .reference}

-Query information related to the [instance RAM role](../../../../intl.en-US/User Guide/Instances/Instance RAM roles/What is the RAM role of an instance.md#).
+Queries information related to the [instance RAM role](../../../../reseller.en-US/User Guide/Instances/Instance RAM roles/What is the RAM role of an instance.md#).

 ## Request parameters {#RequestParameter .section}